zacstewart/zacstewart.github.io/_posts/2012-04-14-http-options-method.md

 APIs should be taking advantage of this.
 There are many benefits to be gained from producing machine readable docs at every endpoint.
 It would be a boon for automatic client generation for web services.
 Communication between web services could be much more resilient if they had a codified way to check their abilities against each other.

-At the very least, services should be responding with a 200 and the Allows header.
+At the very least, services should be responding with a 200 and the Allow header.
 That's just correct web server behavior.
 But there's really no excuse for JSON APIs not to be returning a documentation object.
 To use GitHub as example again, on the issues endpoint, a request like `OPTIONS /repos/:user/:repo/issues` should respond with a body like...

 {% highlight javascript %}
   {